Shrimp is synonymous with holiday entertaining and buffet spreads.

 If you can afford them, it’s a sign you care to offer your family, friends or guests, something that shows them they’re really worth it.
 Whether big or small, shrimp are still considered to be one of the “affordable” luxuries we indulge ourselves in when it really matters.

-Unfortunately, and I say this often, the dip we serve it with is purchased or even perhaps made, without giving it a second thought.
+Unfortunately, and we say this often, the dip we serve it with is purchased or even perhaps made, without giving it a second thought.
 It’s the ever popular Cocktail Sauce.

-I’ve really got nothing against cocktail sauce, well…, actually, I’m sorry,…I just lied.
+We’ve really got nothing against cocktail sauce.
+Well, actually, we’re sorry, we just lied.

-The simple fact is, I hate cocktail sauce.
-There, I said it.
+The simple fact is, we hate cocktail sauce.
+There, we said it.

 Oh sure, there’s some texture there, perhaps you may have detected an aftertaste of something vaguely reminiscent of seafood but for the price you’re paying for shrimp, it doesn’t serve to be out shown by a simple 24jar of sauce.

-Ok…I’ll let you have your cocktail sauce, I’m sure in all honesty, there are folks that actually like the sauce more than the shrimp, but let me share with you some optional ideas because if you think about it, probably 90% of the shrimp consumed throughout the world is prepared and served hot, very little of which comes with cocktail sauce.
+Ok … we’ll let you have your cocktail sauce.
+There are folks that actually like the sauce more than the shrimp, but let us share with you some optional ideas because if you think about it, probably 90% of the shrimp consumed throughout the world is prepared and served hot, very little of which comes with cocktail sauce.

 Let’s start with the shrimp first.
 And let’s presume you actually like the taste of shrimp?
 Why then, boil in water and pour half of the shrimp’s flavor down the drain afterwards?
-I want to keep the shrimp’s flavor in the shrimp.
-Therefore I recommend the following:
+We want to keep the shrimp’s flavor in the shrimp.
+Therefore we recommend the following:

-Method 2: Season peeled and deveined shrimp in a small amount of oil and seasonings of your choice, then flash sauté or grill them.
-If grilling, I’d recommend a minimum size of 16/20 per lb (shell on) or 21/25 peeled.
+Method 2: Season peeled and de-veined shrimp in a small amount of oil and seasonings of your choice, then flash sauté or grill them.
+If grilling, we’d recommend a minimum size of 16/20 per lb (shell on) or 21/25 peeled.

-To save you the time of reading down through dozens of ingredients, recipes and methods, look at some of my suggestions and click on the links of those you’d most like to try.
+To save you the time of reading down through dozens of ingredients, recipes and methods, look at some of our suggestions and click on the links of those you’d most like to try.